KrauseFx/howisFelix.today/index.md

 - The data is stored in my own, private database, not connected to any service
 - The data shown above seems very personal but doesn't actually expose any sensitive information.
 For example, disclosing your current location, your home address, or stores and places you frequently visits is sensitive and potentially dangerous.
 Even looking at the map of my movement data, you won't get any more information that what most people have in their public Twitter bio.

+<h3>Can I use this for my life?</h3>

+Yes, you could.
+However, setting up [FxLifeSheet](https://github.com/KrauseFx/FxLifeSheet) is a bit of a challenge and requires engineering skills and time.
+Some of the features are specific to my life (like the services I use), and so you'd have to modify parts of the codebase.
+This project is 100% open source MIT licensed, so you can use, and modify everything to your liking.
+However, I don't plan on productionizing this project, nor providing any support on GitHub for it.

+Realistically, if you want to get started with QuantifiedSelf, you can use one of the services availalbe.
+I'd recommend looking for the following:

+- Make sure you get full access to the data, as a data export, or a public API
+- See how the project maintainers react to feedback.
+Do they listen to their users, and address issues?
+- How much time do you want to invest tracking your data?
+- What's their business model?
+Are they sustainable and charge money for their service?
+- Don't use anything that's only available as an app: In my experience apps tend to be their own data silo, their feature sets are limited, and analyzing data on the big screen is way more efficient.

 <h2>Conclusion</h2>

 I've always been fascinated by tracking my own data, and seeing it visualized.
 While I can't pinpoint the reason why, I remember having this fascination growing up, asking myself questions like `How many steps did I walk in my life?`, and `Did I turn right more often or left?`.